peanuts75/2019Work/W3/readme.md

-# My first* project
+# My ~~first~~* project
-## *not actually my first project
+>*not actually my first project

-This is a readme for Github.
+[This](https://github.com/peanuts75/2019Work) is a readme for Github.

 ## Things to remember when committing to github

-git add . - add all the files of the folder and sub-folders git commit -m "message" - commit with a message git push - push changes to github
+1. git add . - add all the files of the folder and sub-folders
+2. git commit -m "message" - commit with a message
+3. git push - push changes to github

+`remember to backup often!`

+---
 ## Credits

-Everything here by Robert Spottiswood
+- *Everything* here by Robert Spottiswood